hanaaden/Learn-React-with-Hana/assessments/React_beginner_concepts_01.md

 	•	The App function runs once initially → React renders the initial UI.
 	•	When setBgcolor is called:
 	1. React updates the internal state.
-	2. React re-renders the <h2> element.
+	2. React re-renders the h2 element.
 	3. Virtual DOM compares old and new states → only <h2> background changes.

-Result: Clicking the button changes <h2>’s background without reloading the page.